Skip to content

 ← Top Stories

-Flock Safety cameras are solving 10% of U.S. crime, cleared 35 Atlanta homicides in a single year, and caught the drunk driver who hit Garry's wife — but lawsuits and city councils keep shutting them down over privacy fears that don't survive contact with reality.
-Richmond disabled its cameras over an ICE data-sharing threat that had already been resolved, vehicle thefts jumped 33%, and immigrant shopkeepers had to beg the council to turn them back on.
+Flock Safety cameras are solving 10% of U.S. crime, clearing 35 Atlanta homicides in a single year, and catching hit-and-run drivers — but when Richmond shut its cameras off over an already-resolved ICE fear, vehicle thefts jumped 33% and immigrant shopkeepers had to beg the council to turn them back on.
+Oakland's cameras worked too well: 210,000+ stolen-vehicle alerts in six months exposed a city that can detect more crime than it can respond to.

 Read Top Post